sarthakkatta/flowbase-productive-ai-app/README.md

 - Dashboard aggregates data across multiple features
 - AI Assistant can create objects across the app
 - Shared boards and spaces use access checks before allowing collaboration

+## Future Improvements

+Some things I would improve next:

+- Add automated tests for server actions and important workflows
+- Add real billing and subscription enforcement
+- Improve notification and reminder scheduling
+- Add deeper roles for collaboration
+- Add more analytics to the dashboard
+- Improve mobile interactions for large boards and whiteboards

 ## Author